• Skip to primary navigation

 Judi Gowing, flickr

 The five English Classics have been the staple of the flat racing world for hundreds of years and their success has inevitably led to a string of similar races cropping all over the world.
 The Irish racing season has its own versions of the five British Classics, including the Irish St. Leger.
-Now held at the Curragh as part of Longines Irish Champions Weekend, this Group 1 has retained its prestige over the years and is an event that racing fans always look forward to.
+Now held at the Curragh as part of Irish Champions Weekend, this Group 1 has retained its prestige over the years and is an event that racing fans always look forward to.

 SIMILARITIES & DIFFERENCES